What Was the Most Important Result of the Second Industrial Revolution?

 A really old guy named Richard White said, “If a Western Rip Van Winkle had fallen asleep in 1869 and awakened in 1896, he would not have recognized the lands that the railroads had touched.”
 That’s pretty exciting, right?

-The second Industrial Revolution, sometimes referred to as the Technological Revolution, was a period of almost instant industrialization that took place from 1870-1914 the beginning of World War I. This industrial growth took place, mainly, in Britain, Germany, the United States, but also in France, Italy, and Japan.
+The Second Industrial Revolution, sometimes referred to as the Technological Revolution, was a period of almost instant industrialization that took place from 1870 all the way through 1914 (the beginning of World War I).
+This industrial growth took place mainly in Britain, Germany, and the United States, but also in France, Italy, and Japan.

 - A more efficient form of the Bessemer process to produce a mass amount of steel cheaply.